Brian Saah

-Brian Ebo Saah (born 16 December 1986) is an English former professional footballer, who is currently an academy coach for Football League Two side Leyton Orient.
+Brian Ebo Saah (born 16 December 1986) is an English former professional footballer, who is an academy coach for Football League One side Leyton Orient.

 Club career

 Leyton Orient

 Saah was born in Hornchurch, London.
 He started his career in the youth system at Leyton Orient, making his debut at the age of sixteen in a 3–0 defeat to Huddersfield Town in September 2003.
 He scored his first goal for the club in a Football League Trophy tie against future club Woking on 28 September 2004.
 Despite starting as a central midfielder, Saah was converted to a central defender and won praise for his displays deputising for first team regulars John Mackie and Gabriel Zakuani during the 2005–06 promotion season to League One.
 At the end of the season he was rewarded with his first professional contract.